-390 5 Conclusions
+420 5 Conclusions

 Low-computational costs and easy implementation are key factors for the wide application of engineering wake models in wind energy, for both industrial and academic pursuits.
-However, it is challenging to tune parameters of these engineering wake models to achieve satisfactory accuracy for predictions of wakes and power capture required for design and control of wind farms.
+However, it is challenging to tune parameters of these engineering wake models to achieve satisfactory accuracy for predictions of wakes and power capture required for the design and control of wind farms.
 Furthermore, this calibration can be even more challenging when wake models are used for a broad range of atmospheric stability regimes or in the presence of flow distortions induced by the site topography.

 In this paper, we have considered four widely-used engineering wake models, namely the Jensen model, Bastankhah model, Larsen model, and Ainslie model.
 The tuning parameters of these engineering wake models have been optimally calibrated by minimizing the mean percentage error between the wake flow predicted through the models and the mean velocity fields measured through a scanning Doppler wind LiDAR deployed at an onshore wind farm in North Texas.
-Statistics of the wake velocity field are obtained through a cluster analysis based on the incoming turbulence intensity at hub height and the ner
+Statistics of the wake

-400 velocity field are obtained through a cluster analysis based on the incoming turbulence intensity at hub height and the normalized hub-height wind speed.
+430 velocity field are obtained through a cluster analysis based on the incoming turbulence intensity at hub height and the normalized hub-height wind speed.
 The results of the optimal-tuning procedure have shown that the thrust coefficient obtained through this numerical approach is in very good agreement with the values obtained by applying the mass and streamwise momentum budgets on the mean LiDAR data by neglecting pressure gradients and turbulent stresses.
-Furthermore, the model parameters representing the wake turbulent expansion and recovery are roughly linearly proportional to the incoming wind 405 turbulence intensity at hub height.
+Furthermore, the model parameters representing the wake turbulent expansion and recovery are roughly linearly proportional to the incoming wind 435 turbulence intensity at hub height.